Overarchingly, BEH training aims to advance residents’ knowledge and skills in the following areas:

-Clinical Communication Skills: efficient, patient-centered, culturally-informed, bio-psycho-socially-grounded, and evidence-based interviewing skills for collaborative patient care
+Clinical Communication: efficient, patient-centered, culturally-informed, bio-psycho-socially-grounded, and evidence-based interviewing skills for collaborative patient care

 Behavioral Medicine Interventions/Techniques: brief, evidence-based behavioral medicine interventions/techniques for non-pharmacological illness management and wellness promotion across a range of medical and psychiatric conditions